School Founder and Artistic Director

 (Blaine Covert photo)

 Laura Haney attended Walnut Hill school for the Arts in Natick, MA where she studied dance and music.
 She was a member of River North dance company and Hubbard Street Dance Chicago, toured nationally as a featured performer in the Broadway show “Fosse” and was a cast member of the Broadway musical ‘A Christmas Carol’ for two seasons.
 Laura was a company member of BodyVox from 2005-2008 and most recently performed in Lane Hunter Dance’s ‘The Beginning is Near’ and ‘PSYkO’.
 She is a Stott-certified Pilates instructor and has taught numerous dance workshops and master classes across the country.
-Laura currently directs the dance program and student company at Multnomah Athletic Club.
+She currently directs the dance program and student company at Multnomah Athletic Club, and teaches at June Taylor’s School of Dance.

 RAD Registered Teacher